 - Anything Seasonal!

 The High Rite will be done outdoors, and it may be hot.
-So be prepared and bring some cooler clothes, sunscreen or a hat and bugspray.
+If it rains we will be under the pavilion.
+So be prepared and bring some cooler clothes, sunscreen or a hat and bug-spray.
 If you have a chair you’d like to sit in during the High Rites, we suggest bringing that too.

 Children and Pets

-Children are welcome to all CedarLight events, but must be attended at all times because our center is not child proof, there are stairs, fires, candles and small items that could be swallowed.
+Normally, children are welcome to all CedarLight events, but must be attended because our center is not child proof, there are stairs, fires, candles and small items that could be swallowed.
 We do not yet have children activities planned for this event.
 Pets however, are not allowed because we have learned from past mistakes that not everyone knows how to approach an animal and not every animal will behave predictably with many strangers around.
 Thank you for understanding.